openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Let's now collect some building and road non-forest Training Data.

 -   There are not very many residential areas in the region.
-However, if you look you can find homes with dirt roads, and there are some airports as well.
+However, if you look, you can find homes with dirt roads and some airports.
 -   Place a point or points within these areas and classify them as Non-forest.
 Do your best to avoid placing the points over areas of the town with lots of trees.
 -   Find some roads, and place points and classify as Non-forest.
 These may look like areas of bare soil.
 Both bare soil and roads are classified as Non-forest, so place some points on both.